surlykke/WindowArranger/README.md

 `WindowArranger` will wait up to 20 seconds for all selectors in the config to find a match.

-If the 20 seconds pass without all windows appearing, `WindowManager` exits with a non-zero exit code.
+If the 20 seconds pass without all windows appearing, `WindowArranger` exits with a non-zero exit code.

 ### Config file syntax